-Other favorites among off-shore anglers on central Pacific are tuna, and wahoo.
-Yellowfin tuna catches has also been on the rise, although they can be sporadic depending of surface temperatures.
+Other favorites among off-shore anglers on central Pacific are tuna and wahoo.
+Yellowfin tuna catch has also been on the rise, although they can be sporadic depending on surface temperatures.

 What about In-shore Fishing in Costa Rica?

-The Pacific coasts Roosterfish has a bad ass reputation as being a powerful striker and persistent fighter and has earned title of monster not only for its ferocious looks but aggressiveness.
-Roosterfish are available all year round on Costa Rica’s central Pacific unlike other areas.
+The Pacific coasts Roosterfish has a badass reputation as being a powerful striker and persistent fighter and has earned the title of monster not only for its ferocious looks but aggressiveness.
+Roosterfish is available all year round on Costa Rica’s central Pacific, unlike other areas.
 Averaging 10-15 lbs., roosterfish can get up to the 50-lb mark!

 Other species available inshore are a nice large variety of snappers, grouper, jacks, and others.
-Roosters, snook, jacks and snapper can be had from the beach.
-While snook are prevalent on the Pacific side the best place for these inshore beasts is the Caribbean.
+Roosters, snook, jacks, and snapper can be had from the beach.
+While snook is prevalent on the Pacific side the best place for these inshore beasts is the Caribbean.